digitalearthafrica/deafrica-docs/sandbox/index.rst

        :doc:`DEAfrica_Notebooks_and_SDG_Indicators`

-       Digital Earth Africa Services and Tools for Sustainable Development Goals.
+       Notebooks demonstrating how DE Africa data and services can be used to support Sustainable Development Goals.

        :doc:`More <DEAfrica_Notebooks_and_SDG_Indicators>`